NateMietk/ESA_WrkShp_RepScience/README.md

   Leek, J. T., and R. D. Peng.
 2015.
 Opinion: Reproducible research can still be wrong: Adopting a prevention approach.
 Proceedings of the      National Academy of Sciences 112:1645-1646; http://www.pnas.org/content/112/6/1645

-# Things to consider given reproducibility
+# Things to consider within a reproducibile workflow

   Submitting data to a reputable DOI-issusing repo Submitting the code (if not too embarassed) to a reputable DOI-issusing repo